-STEPHEN J. RINEY.
-62. Executive Vice President and Chief Financial Officer
+STEPHEN J. RINEY, 63 President and Chief Financial Officer

-Mr. Riney was appointed executive vice president on February 18, 2015, and chief financial officer effective March 3, 2015.
-Prior to joining the Company, he was with Amoco Corporation and BP p.l.c. from 1991 to 2015.
+Mr. Riney was appointed president and chief financial officer in January 2024, having previously served as executive vice president since February 2015 and chief financial officer since March 2015.
+Prior to joining the Company, Mr. Riney served as chief financial officer for BP Exploration and Production from July 2012 to January 2015, overseeing all accounting, business development, planning, and commercial operations for the upstream segment, and served as global head of mergers and acquisitions for BP p.I.c. from January 2007 to June 2012.
+He also held several management positions in treasury and within the upstream segment, including in finance, operations, and planning.

-He served as chief financial officer for BP Exploration and Production from July 2012 to January 2015 and global head of mergers and acquisitions for BP p.l.c. from January 2007 to June 2012.
+Prior to its merger with BP, Mr. Riney spent eight years with Amoco Corporation in various roles in upstream finance, petrochemicals mergers and acquisitions, corporate planning, and downstream marketing.